adobe/spectrum-web-components/packages/number-field/README.md

 ## Default value

-The number-field component doesn't manage a default value by itself.
+The `<sp-number-field>` component doesn't manage a default value by itself.
 This means that consumers can set the value of the number-field as an empty string by clearing the input.
 If we want the number-field to reset to a `default-value` when the user clears the input, we can listen for the `change` event on the number-field component and set its value to the desired `default-value` if the input is empty.

 ```html-live
 <sp-field-label for="default">